5 quick and dirty tips to help you prepare for data loss

 3. Keep your employees vigilant; change passwords often

 Complacency is a business killer.
-Make sure your employees change their passwords often and that they keep them confidential and protected.
+Make sure your employees change their passwords often and that they keep them confidential.
+No one enjoys this task but it is crucial so try to get them onboard.
 Educate them about cyber risks, such as email phishing attacks and storing sensitive data on their mobile devices.
+Make security a part of your culture and you’ll see a big difference.

 4. Install and use effective malware protection